 Special thanks to the Institute for for Research on Women and & Gender, Lisa Nakamura, Heidi Bennett, and Stephanie Rosen for all of their support in organizing and documenting this conference.

-Earlier this year, FemTechNet hosted its first ever conference.
+In 2016, FemTechNet hosted its first-ever conference.
 The conference was titled Signal/Noise: A FemTechNet Conference on Pedagogy, Technology, and Transdisciplinarity.
 On April 8th, 2016, members of FemTechNet and other interested parties gathered at the University of Michigan at Ann Arbor for three days to explore, exchange, and develop ideas about transdisciplinary feminist pedagogy with/through/on technology.
 Participants included scholars, artists, makers, activists, and students from Asia, America, to Europe.
 Organized by Karen Keifer-Boyd and Marla Jaksch, this conference was made possible with the support from the Institute for Research on Women and Gender at the University of Michigan and with the help of various committees members of FemTechNet, including the 2015-2016 co-facilitators Anne Cong-Huyen, T.L.
 Cowan, Paula Gardner, Veronica Paredes, and Jasmine Rault.

 The three day conference was organized both by theme, as well as different formats of engagement.
 The first day featured panel presentations, these were livestreamed online, and are also documented here as videos below.
 The opening panel provided an introduction to FemTechNet, its DOCC (distributed open collaborative course) history and structure, along with an overview of the collective’s curricular materials and the conference program; presenters included Karen Keifer-Boyd, Marla Jaksch, Veronica Paredes, Karl Surkan, and T.L.
 Cowan.